PerthAerospaceStudentTeam/Functional_Flight_Storage/support-documents/prototype-chip-selection.md

 # Overview

 There are many chips that can be used for storage.
-All are to be automotive grade, preferably aerospace grade This project will focus on the following 3:
+All are to be automotive grade, preferably aerospace grade.
+This project will focus on the following 3:

 ## NAND Flash